-- (1) This section applies for- - (a) a revocation under section 30, 32 or 70E; or - (b) an amalgamation under section 33 that involves a change in the class, or the boundaries, of a protected area. - (2) Within 10 days after the notice of motion for the revocation or amalgamation is given, the chief executive must publish notice of the proposed revocation or amalgamation in- - (a) a newspaper circulating in the locality of the relevant area; and - (b) a newspaper circulating generally throughout the State. - (3) The notice must state- - (a) the name of the relevant area; and - (b) for a revocation- - (i) whether all or part of the relevant area is proposed to be revoked; and - (ii) if only part of the relevant area is proposed to be revoked-a description, by map or otherwise, of the part of the relevant area proposed to be revoked; and - (c) for an amalgamation-the proposed change in the class, or the boundaries, of a protected area. - (4) In this section-
+- (1) This section applies for- - (a) a revocation under section 30, 32 or 70E; or - (b) an amalgamation under section 33 that involves a change in the class, or the boundaries, of a protected area. - (2) Within 10 days after the notice of motion for the revocation or amalgamation is given, the chief executive must publish notice of the proposed revocation or amalgamation in- - (a) a newspaper circulating in the locality of the relevant area; and - (b) a newspaper circulating generally throughout the State. - (3) The notice must state- - (a) the name of the relevant area; and - (b) for a revocation- - (i) whether all or part of the relevant area is proposed to be revoked; and relevant area means the State forest, timber reserve, protected area or forest reserve the subject of the motion.

+- (ii) if only part of the relevant area is proposed to be revoked-a description, by map or otherwise, of the part of the relevant area proposed to be revoked; and - (c) for an amalgamation-the proposed change in the class, or the boundaries, of a protected area. - (4) In this section-